Bandaanusha/msvsdcmp/README.md

 A comparator can be divided into three distinctive pieces – a frontend differential amplifier, amplifier stage and output stage.

-A brief literature survey is at [pdf](Docs/Low power current programmable CMOS comparator with hysteresis.pdf)

 This comparator consists of

 1. Frontend differential amplifier